 There are five dimensions of self-care: physical, intellectual, emotional, spiritual, and social.
 It is important to be aware of all five dimensions otherwise you might be spending all of your time focusing one dimension and may be left feeling depleted.
 Let’s discuss the five dimensions and activities we can incorporate into our daily routines.

 When we connect with our physical self-care we value and incorporate healthy nutrition, and movement in our life.
-Physical self-care also refers to our physical safety, physical touch, and sexual needs.
+Physical self-care also refers to our physical safety, and physical touch.
 If you are an exercise junkie you might be spending all your time in this dimension and may not feel replenished.

 - Taking a relaxing bath